Living Your Best: Quality of Life

-You can find many and link to bulletin board community resources to help you cope.
+You can find many resources and link to other young survivors on YSC's community boards to help you cope.
 Researchers also continue to look for new ways to manage these symptoms, so there are good reasons to hope for an even better future.
 Many young women have been down this road and have found ways to cope with early menopause—you can do it, too.

 Talk to your oncologist or gynecologist about medicines, supplements or other methods to help you control your menopause symptoms.
 Make sure you speak to your healthcare team about possible effects on heart and bone health.

 - Hot flashes - Hot flashes are often worse at night and can affect sleep or cause mood changes.
 You can take some steps for relief, though.